bkahlert/kommons-debug/README.md

 #### Program

-Reflects the currently running program and provides:
+Reflects the running program and provides:

 - `Platform.isDebugging`: Returns whether the program is running in debug mode.
 - `Platform.isIntelliJ`: Returns whether the program is running in IntelliJ.